Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

-- Write down your health history, including your history of blood clots or bleeding incidents.
-Also include any family history of high platelet counts.
+- List key elements of your health history, such as blood clots, bleeding incidents and a family history of high platelet counts.

-- Make a list of all medications, as well as any vitamins or supplements, that you're taking.
+- Make a list of all medications, vitamins and supplements that you're taking.
 Some medications, such as oral contraceptives, can increase the risk of blood clots in women with essential thrombocythemia.

 - Take a family member or friend along.
 Sometimes it can be difficult to take in all the information you hear during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - List questions to ask your doctor.

 For essential thrombocythemia, some basic questions to ask your doctor include:

 - What kinds of tests do I need?

 - Will I have any side effects from the treatment?

 - What kind of follow up will I need?

 - Do I need to restrict my activity?